-Whether you’re producing a brochure, a website, a grant proposal or a banner, incorporating the new Amherst Visual Identity Program will result in a strong visual identity for the College as a whole.
-If you have questions as you proceed, there are many groups that can help you.
+Whether you’re producing social graphics, a brochure, a website, or a grant proposal, using the Amherst Visual Identity Toolkit will result in a strong visual identity for your piece and—collectively—for the College as a whole.
+If you have questions, please email firstname.lastname@example.org.

 For questions about stationery, contact Campus Print & Mail at (413) 542-2528 or email firstname.lastname@example.org.

 Q: Why do I need to follow identity guidelines?

 A: Amherst College is a single institution that offers a variety of programs of exceptional quality in the liberal arts.
 Given this diversity, it is necessary to establish a set of guidelines that position the College’s identity under one unified set of standards.